Saoi O'Connor: Climate justice activism

 Saoi O'Connor began the Fridays For Future strike in Cork City on 11 January 2019 outside Cork City Hall holding a poster which says "The Emperor Has No Clothes".
-O'Connor started their activism aged 3, as part of a fair trade campaign during St Patrick's Day.
-O'Connor moved away from mainstream education at Skibbereen Community School to continue their studies home-schooling to allow them to work full time on climate justice activism full-time.
-In February 2019, O'Connor travelled to the European Parliament in Strasbourg to join fellow activists for the climate debates.
+O'Connor started their activism at aged three as part of a fair trade campaign during St Patrick's Day.

+In order to work on climate justice activism full-time, O'Connor moved away from mainstream education at Skibbereen Community School to continue their studies home-schooling.
+In September 2021 they left formal second-level education, and never sat their Leaving Certificate, though they later progressed to Third Level Education at the University of Glasgow.